benji-e/Ticketing-System/README.md

 # NGA Annual Dinner Ticketing System

-A simple, secure, and user-friendly **online ticketing platform** for the **NGA Annual Dinner** event organized by the NGO community in Uganda.
+A simple, secure, and user-friendly **online ticketing platform** for the **NGO-NGA Annual Dinner** event organized by the NGO community in Uganda.

 Users can:
 - Choose ticket types (Single, Couple, Alumni, Table for 6)